• Rick Steves' Best of Scotland in 14 Days Tour, Day by Day

 Day 6: Into the Highlands

 This morning we'll head north into the rugged Highlands, stopping at the "weeping glen" of Glencoe — the hauntingly beautiful site of Scotland's most infamous massacre (Campbells and MacDonalds, leave your daggers on the bus).
-We'll continue through fabled scenery, where we will visit the evocative ruins of Urquhart Castle.
+We'll continue through fabled scenery, where we'll visit the evocative ruins of Urquhart Castle.
 After exploring its stony towers and expansive lake view, we'll take a panoramic cruise of Loch Ness (monster sightings not guaranteed).
-Then it's onto the capital of the Highlands, Inverness, where we'll take an orientation walk along the River Ness and share dinner together.
+Then it's onto the capital of the Highlands, Inverness, where we'll take an orientation walk along the River Ness.
+Tonight is a great opportunity to enjoy some traditional music in one of Inverness' many fun-loving pubs.

 • Re-enactor in Redcoat uniform, Culloden Battlefield, near Inverness, Scotland